Tallit: Weddings

 In many Sephardic and German Jewish communities, the groom traditionally wears a tallit gadol under the chuppah (wedding canopy); in many cases, he will wrap it around the bride as well during the ceremony.
 In non-German Ashkenazi communities, a more widespread custom is that the groom wears a kittel.
 In Hasidic and some non-Hasidic communities, an overcoat is worn over the kittel.

 Burials

 In the Diaspora, Jews are buried in a plain, wooden casket.
 The corpse is collected from the place of death (home, hospital, etc.) by the chevra kadisha (burial committee).
-After a ritual washing of the body, the body of men is dressed in a kittel and then a tallit gadol.
+In Ashkenazi custom, after a ritual washing of the body, the body of men is dressed in a kittel and then a tallit gadol.
 One of the tzitzit is then cut off.
 In the Land of Israel, burial is without a casket, and the kittel and tallit are the only coverings for the corpse.
 Women are buried in white shrouds only.